Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Time evolution method

 the operator $\hat{B}_j$ in Eq.~\eqref{eq:HI_RWA} is rewritten as $\hat{B}_j = \sum_{k}g_{j, k}\hat{b}_{j, k}$, where $g_{j, k} = c_{j, k} \sqrt{\hbar/(2m_{j, k}\omega_{j, k})}$.
 Accordingly, the spectral density is given by

 In this model, the relaxation and the decoherence time for single-qubit systems are evaluated within the Born--Markov approximation and the second-order perturbative treatment as

 Here, we assume the condition $J(-\omega_q) = -J(\omega_q)$.
+Equation~\eqref{eq:T1Detuned} is obtained through this equation.
 When the temperature is sufficiently low ($\beta \to \infty$), and when the reservoir is resonant in the Lorentzian case [$\Delta = 0$ in Eq.~\eqref{eq:sdLorentz}] and the cutoff frequency is sufficiently large in the broadband case [$\omega_c \to \infty$ in Eq.~\eqref{eq:sdOhmic}], the relation between the coupling strength $\kappa$ and the relaxation time $T_1$ in Eq.~\eqref{eq:approxT1} is obtained.